Iotic-Labs/iotics-tutorials-py/getting_started/README.md

 A Twin from Model is a Twin that replicates the structure (Properties, Feed(s) and Input(s)) of a Twin Model.
 It must include a specific Twin Property for it to be classified as a Twin from Model.
 This type of Twin can incorporate a behaviour: publish/follow/send/receive.

 ## 11. Twin Shadow

+Twins Shadow are Twins that virtualise other Twins.
+They are generally used to:
+-   provide a stub or a simulation of an existing Twin;
+-   throttle or anonymise the data published;
+-   to partition security and access control to feeds and Metadata selectively.